 This might seem obvious to anyone familiar with rock history, but one could say that the Beatles were the first prog band.
 By virtue of their popularity they were a huge influence on the prog bands that came after.

-Fun Trivia #1: The Moody Blues's "Days of Future Past" was quite possibly the first "group and orchestra" albums.
+Fun Trivia #1: The Moody Blues's "Days of Future Past" was quite possibly the first "group and orchestra" album.
 It might also be the first prog rock album.